exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 ## 5. Scale the recipe

-The amounts listed in your recipe only yield enough lasagna for two portions.
+The amounts listed in your cookbook only yield enough lasagna for two portions.
-Since you want to cook for more people next time, you want to know the correct amounts for more portions.
+Since you want to cook for more people next time, you want to calculate the amounts for different numbers of portions.

 Implement a function `scaleRecipe` that takes two parameters.